Contents

 On your journey, you sometimes need to take the path less traveled.
 While old habits die hard, don’t let this stop you from getting the most out of your new nonprofit CRM.

 A common pitfall in implementation projects is the desire to recreate your existing processes using the new CRM.
-It’s quick and easy but will not help you in the long run, and certainly will not yield the expected return.
+It’s quick and easy, but it won’t help you in the long run, and certainly won’t yield the expected return.
 A new CRM should help transform your operations.

 Think critically about your requirements, and when in doubt, return to the “why”—why do you need to do something?
 What are you hoping to achieve?

-By questioning the status quo, you will better understand your true requirements for the new process and avoid just doing something because “that’s the way it’s always been done.”
+By questioning the status quo, you’ll better understand your true requirements for the new process and avoid just doing something because “that’s the way it’s always been done.”

 A successful data migration or conversion is like a well-packed bag for your trip.
 Depending on the implementation project scope, you might be able to transform your data as part of the conversion process, or you may be limited to a straightforward migration (where data is simply moved from the source system to the new CRM).